rpe/rpe.github.io/_drafts/right-in-the-go-bag.markdown

 **Rain Gear**.
 [Woodland Camouflage Rip-stop Poncho](http://www.amazon.com/gp/product/B000AA2XNC/ref=as_li_qf_sp_asin_il_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B000AA2XNC&linkCode=as2&tag=myhomepag01ba-20).
 A rip-stop nylon poncho is very versatile.
-Together with utility cord it can be used to build a makeshift shelter.
+Together with utility cord it can be used to build a shelter.
 It will work as a ground cloth or picnic blanket.
 And it will keep you and your gear dry(ish) in a storm.

 If you live in an area where very cold weather is a possibility, pack enough gear to get you through some outdoor travel in cold weather.
 Heavy gloves, a hat, and warm socks are the minimum.